Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 Bamboo leaf tea is another great herbal tea for improving bone health.

-Also, aspalathin and nothofagin, antioxidants found in rooibos tea, lower the inflammation of blood vessels and arteries.
+Also, aspalathin and nothofagin, both found in rooibos tea, can lower the inflammation of blood vessels and arteries.
 This can be a major benefit for diabetics because they tend to suffer from chronic low-level inflammation that affects their insulin system.

 Potential Side Effects of Rooibos Tea